 REBEL ROUSERS - The selections will center around music of rebellions, rebellious time periods, and rebellious people from works of fiction and history.

-SALUTE TO THE ARMED FORCES - Our annual Armed Forces concert will once again tackle a cornerstone of American symphonic literature by an infuential American composer.
-This year it will be Aaron Copland who composed a piece using the writings of our 16th President.
+SALUTE TO THE ARMED FORCES - Our annual Armed Forces concert will once again tackle a cornerstone of American symphonic literature by influential American composers including John Philip Sousa and Glenn Miller.